jake102518/jake102518.github.io/_talks/2024-10-02-workstation.md

 A talk on specific processes that must be followed to ensure smooth project execution for aspiring entrepreneurs in the social venture field.

-Topic: 5 steps for social venture project
+Topic
 ======
+**5 steps for social venture project**

 1. Definition of social problem
 2. Validation of social problem
 3. Solution development
-4) Solution validation
+4. Solution validation
-5) Solution improvement
+5. Solution improvement